Md-GolamSarwar-E-Azam/Portfolio-Projects_Description/Optimize Operations and Drive Growth in a Superstore/readme.md

 # Superstore Sales Analysis – Power BI

 ## 📌 Project Summary
-<p align="justify">This project analyzed sales data for a superstore to gain insights into <p>sales performance, profitability, customer behavior, and regional trends<p>.
+<p align="justify">This project analyzed sales data for a superstore to gain insights into <b>sales performance, profitability, customer behavior, and regional trends<b>.
 Key metrics such as sales, profit, orders, returns, and customer demographics were explored to identify opportunities for improvement and optimize business operations.</p>

 ---